chitranjan-gupta/QRGenie/README.md

 2. Select an image file from your computer that contains a QR code or click the camera icon to scan a QR code using your device's camera.
 3. The extension will automatically decode the QR code and display its content (URL, text, etc.).
 4. If the content is a URL, you can directly click on it to open it in a new tab.

+### Scanning QR Codes via Context Menu

+1. Right click on the QR code image present in the website you want to scan
+2. Then Context Menu Options, Select Scan QR Code for selected image
+3. It will automatically open Sidebar with decoded QR code

 ### Generating QR Codes